developedbymanny/developedbymanny/README.md

 I am excited to connect with like-minded individuals, researchers, and developers who share a passion for AI/ML, electric cars, and self-driving technology.
 Let's learn and grow together!

 Thank you for visiting my GitHub profile, and I hope you find something interesting and inspiring here.
-Happy Building 🛠️!
+Happy Building! 🛠️